atcq9876/cafe-till/README.md

 Cash:                   $25.00
 Change:                  $3.68
 ```

+Here are the requirements I tasked myself with fulfilling:

+### Sprint 1
+Implement a system that contains the business logic to produce receipts similar to the one above, using a json menu (see cafeMenu.json).

+Receipts must calculate and show the correct amount of tax (in this shop's case, 8.64%), as well as correct line totals and total amount.
+Don't worry about calculating discounts or change yet.

+### Sprint 2
+Add functionality to handle discounts - both discounts for selected items (e.g., Tea, Cappucinos or Muffins) and on orders over a certain total value (e.g., 10% on orders over $20).
+Add functionality to take payment and calculate correct change.

+### Sprint 3
+Implement a command-line interface so that members of staff can use the till.

 ## Structure and approach
 I employed a strict TDD approach for this challenge, achieving approximately 100% test coverage from 155 tests.
 I focused on following OOP principles (such as encapsulation and abstraction), the single-responsibility principle, and class decoupling, ensuring that my unit tests mocked other classes.
 The only exception to this is the CLI class, for which I took more of a procedural approach.